 In B2B markets, also consider that there are often more than one decision maker when purchasing the product.
 Thus, you will need to develop different messaging depending on who you are engaging with.
 It will be beneficial to categorize your target JTBD targets into 3 buckets: The core user – those that are responsible for getting the actual “job” done; the support team – people who provide input including technical experts and those that may provide support to help in implementing the “job”; and the buyer – the final decision maker who holds the purse strings to purchase the product.

-Understanding the true ‘job’ of your product helps you design your product to improve your customer’s experience.
-This is in contrasts to adding superfluous fluff that you think your target customer might value.
-In order to find success with your product, it is absolutely necessary to determine not necessarily the features of your product or search, but essentially the benefits.
-In the B2B world this is a simple principle that is seen across how content is developed, how value propositions and how meetings are conducted to ultimately close sales.
+Understanding the true “job” of your product helps you design your product to improve your customer’s experience.
+This is in contrast to adding superfluous fluff that you think your target customer might value.
+In order to find success with your product, it is absolutely necessary to determine, not necessarily the features of your product or service, but essentially the benefits.
+In the B2B world, this is a simple principle that is seen across how content is developed, how value propositions are created and how meetings are conducted to ultimately close sales.

-This blog post was originally written by Sam Brennand and posted on Jan 29, 2013.
-The content has since been updated.
+This blog post was originally written by Sam Brennand and updated by Janina Bernardo.